shenef/Boktai-Speedrunning/src/shinbok/any.md

 If you struggle with the manip or have further questions, please contact us and we'll help you!

 - Once inside the cave, save and do a soft-reset (Press <kbd>A</kbd>, <kbd>B</kbd>, <kbd>Start</kbd> and <kbd>Select</kbd> at the same time.
 You can buffer that input while it's still saving).<img class="right" style="padding: 10px 0px 10px 10px; width: 206px; height: 78px; object-fit: none; object-position: 50% 60%" src="./assets/images/white_forest_rng_manip_igt.webp"></img>
-- Set the time to July 11st 2006 11:55PM (2006/07/11 23:55).
+- Set the time to August 9nd 2006 10PM (2006/08/09 22:00) to get extra Solls via the Solar Bank interests.
-  - **This date will allow you to keep using moon bugs at least until the end of the Sabata fight.**
-  - **Solar Bank interests will increase your Solls while going back with the coffin.**
+  - _At this point you shouldn't need more Solls, but this is a free occasion to get more so you may as well do it._
 - Buffer the up + right input to start walking as soon as possible.
 Keep walking in the ↗️ direction until you are past the chest and very close to the wall.
 - With ![icon][bomber_frame] Bomber Frame & ![icon][sol_lens] Sol Lens, shoot at the Red Slime two times. _(1879 => 1905 EXP)_
   - **You must attack the Red Slime as soon as you arrive at the target location.
 Once it has split, both halves must die at the same time.**